thebigburd/BookLibrary/README.md

 # BookLibrary
-A Spring Boot implementation of a book borrowing service.
+A Spring Boot implementation of a Rest API for a Library book lending system.

+Hibernate and a PostgreSQL database are utilised for storage.